ci-compass/cicf/week05-containers-and-debugging/slides/slides.md

 A Dockerfile is a text file that contains instructions about how to build a docker image.
-When you run `docker build`, it will use the instructions from a Dockerfile.
+When you run `docker build`, it will use the instructions from the Dockerfile.

-In the Dockerfile, you will specify:
+In the Dockerfile, you will usually specify:

 - a base image
 - environment setup